haok1402/BomBot/README.md

 ![Preview](./asset/image/preview.png)

-## Entities
+## Sprites

-Below is a list containing all entities used in BomBot.

-### Board

-- stores position of everything fixed
-- "w" for wall, "p" for player, "f" for floor

 ### Robot

-- determined by (x, y)
-- is controlled by the user
+- controlled by the user
+- move in four directions: left, up, right, down
+- place bomb

+### Enemy

+- behave similar to Robot but try to kill robot

 ### Brick

-- determined by (r, c)
-- destructible
+- destructible by Explosion

 ### Wall

-- determined by (r, c)

-- non-destructible

-### Floor

-- determined by (r, c)
+- non-destructible by Explosion

-- where everything sits on

-### Enemy

-- behaves like a user

 ### Bomb

-- determined by (r, c)

-- once placed, 3 seconds to detonation
+- once detonated, create Explosion
-- destructs brick and kills enemy
-- explosion is vertical and horizontal

 ### Explosion

-- determined by (r, c)
-- triggered by bomb
+- vertical and horizontal
+- kill Robot and Enemy
+- does not penetrate through Brick or Wall

 ## Controls